openvinotoolkit/openvino/tools/pot/openvino/tools/pot/algorithms/quantization/accuracy_aware/README.md

     - `"name"` - name of the metric to optimize.
     - `"baseline_value"` - (optional parameter) a baseline metric value of the original model.
 The validations on The validation will be initiated entirely in the beginning if nothing specified.
-- `"metric_subset_ratio"` - part of the validation set that is used to compare original full-precision and fully quantized models when creating ranking subset in case of predefined metric values of the original model.
+- `"metric_subset_ratio"` - a part of the validation set that is used to compare original full-precision and fully quantized models when creating a ranking subset in case of predefined metric values of the original model.
-Default value is `0.5`.
+The default value is `0.5`.
-- `"tune_hyperparams"` - enables quantization parameters tuning as a preliminary step before reverting layers back to the floating-point precision.
-It can bring additional performance and accuracy boost but increase overall quantization time.
-Default value is `False`.
+- `"tune_hyperparams"` - enables tuning of quantization parameters as a preliminary step before reverting layers back to the floating-point precision.
+It can bring an additional boost in performance and accuracy, at the cost of increased overall quantization time.
+The default value is `False`.

 ## Additional Resources